gianellin/intro-component/README.md

 ### Continued development

 It needs to have a function added to the email error.
-This function will limit the type of input for the email field (check regex).
+This function will limit the type of input for the email field/ Email validation (check regex).

 <br>